nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 Multiple tags are delimited by the `;` character.

-Like the Import feature, File IO operations are also separated into the `CSVManager` class, such that the command logic takes the current address book, parses them into the appropriate strings, then passes it to the `CsvManager` to handle the writing to file.
+Like the Import feature, File IO operations are also separated into the `CsvManager` class, such that the command logic takes the current address book, parses them into the appropriate strings, then passes it to the `CsvManager` to handle the writing to file.

 The sequence diagram is as follows:
 ![ExportCsvSequenceDiagram](images/ExportCsvSequenceDiagram.png)